 An Engineering Dual Degree Program is available to Meredith College students.
-In this 5-year program, a student can receive a Bachelor of Arts degree from Meredith College in chemistry and either a B.S. in Chemical Engineering or a B.S. in Environmental Engineering from NCSU.
-For details of the program see p.
-52. Other engineering dual degree combinations can be found on p.
-98 (math).
-Interested students should contact Dr. Charles Lewis, the Engineering Program Coordinator at Meredith before registering for the first semester at Meredith College.
+In this 5-year program, a student can simultaneously receive a Bachelor of Arts degree from Meredith College in Chemistry and either a B.S. in Chemical Engineering or a B.S. in Environmental Engineering from NCSU.
+For details of the program see page 52.
+Other engineering dual degree combinations can be found on page 102 (math).
+Interested students should contact Dr. Bill Schmidt or Dr. Kassy Mies, the Engineering Program Coordinators at Meredith, before registering for the first semester at Meredith College.